rieckpil/progmot/content/post/writing-a-book-remotely.md

 Keep it simple.
 Use free plans and share the login with your co-authors if necessary.

-You can scale the tools and costs with your eBook's success.
+You can scale the tools and costs with your ebook's success.

 We purchased a Bootstrap-based HTML theme for our landing page for some bucks and adjusted it to our needs.
-During the project's inception phase, and while the eBook still wasn't at 100% completion, we primarily used the landing page to attract potential readers.
+During the project's inception phase, and while the ebook still wasn't at 100% completion, we primarily used the landing page to attract potential readers.
 Our landing page had (and still has) a newsletter subscription form to keep potential readers around.

 We started with the free plan of ConvertKit and recently migrated to MailerLite.
 The MailerLite pricing and plan structure was better for our needs.

 Some other tools/services that we used:
 - Grammarly for fundamental proofreading and typos
-- Writing the eBook in our editor of choice.
+- Writing the ebook in our editor of choice.
 I personally used IntelliJ IDEA most of the time.
 I tweaked the editor settings to wrap the lines so that I can write more naturally without having to scroll endlessly horizontally or buy a curved monitor.
-- Fiverr for designing creatives, the logo, and the eBook cover
+- Fiverr for designing creatives, the logo, and the ebook cover
 - GitHub for collaboration and review
 - Google Sheet to keep track of our costs
 - Slack for internal and external (with the community) communication